-One of the most challenging challenges facing family caregivers is understanding how to help an aging parents with proper care for elderly.
+One of the most challenging challenges facing family caregivers is understanding how to help aging parents with proper care for the elderly.
 While aging in place, it’s a delicate situation: you want them to stay safe and healthy, but you don’t want them to feel overbearing.

 When determining the best approach, evaluating your parent’s needs, knowing your options, and taking action, you have many things to handle.
 However, you will feel in control of the situation if you develop a concrete action plan.

 Likewise, making decisions can be overwhelming, especially when figuring out their needs and understanding their options.
-Finding something concrete to focus on can help you feel more in control for the care for elderly parents.
+Finding something concrete to focus on can help you feel more in control of the care for elderly parents.

 Recognizing the amount of care needed

 The demands of providing for others can cause one to lose sight of the big picture.

 To accomplish the many tasks on your caregiving To-Do list, you tend to lose sight of the bigger picture when overwhelmed.

 Your first step will determine how much care your aging parent needs.